syncfusion-content/uwp-docs/uwp/sfChart/Getting-Started.md

 {% endtabs %}

-Now you have created a chartthat demonstrates the studies related to Gold demands in World market.
+Now you have created a chart that demonstrates the studies related to Gold demands in World market.

 {% tabs %}